Rubusch/linux-c/010__basics/16__cdev-with-class-and-fops/README.md

     Jan 27 22:36:06 debian kernel: cleanup_hello_devicefile() READY.
 ```

-NB: make sure not to print function arguments of the device functions if they are not set, this can make the entire PC hang!

 ## References:
  * Linux kernel source, comented API and documentation
- * Linux Kernel Module Programming Guide, Peter Jay Salzman, 2007-05-18
- * Highly inspired by / many thanks to www.embetronicx.com (2021)
  * https://github.com/Embetronicx/Tutorials/tree/master/Linux/Device_Driver